About arc42

 Game diagram

-7. Then, the Gateway Service forwards them to the application which shows them to the user one by one.
+3. Then, the questions are shown to the user one by one.

-8. When the game finishes, the app then requests to save the game results.
+4. When the game finishes, the app then saves all the information needed about the game to the desired format.

 In the case user asks for hints: